jplind79/RCAT/docs/usecase1.rst

 STEP 2: Variables
 .................

-Under **SETTINGS** the full path to output directory should be defined.
-If folder doesn't exist already it will be created by RCAT.
+Under **SETTINGS** set the full path to an output directory.
+If the folder doesn't exist already it will be created by RCAT.

 ::